 Rev 1: Incorporated various editorial and technical comments from other members to improve the text.

 Rev 2: Incorporated various comments from discussion with the 802.11 ARC SC group

+Rev 3: Incorporated feedback from ARC meeting 6/7 and 6/17, comments from Jay Yang, Guogang Huang

+Rev 4: Incorporated editorial comments from Payam Torab, Li-Hsiang Sun, and Rubayet Shafin.
+Added TID-to-link mapping.

 Interpretation of a Motion to Adopt